 The Celto-Ligurians named Montagne Sainte-Victoire the “Vintour” in honour of the god of winds.
 They also named another emblematic mountain of Provence after the wind (le vent in French): Mont Ventoux.

 When the Romans came into the region they originally named Aix-en-Provence ‘Aquae Sextiae’ (the waters of Sextius).

 In the 13th century, a chapel dedicated to “Sainte Venture” was built near the summit.

-The mountain was formally named “Sainte-Victoire” during the 17th century either to commemorate the victory of Marius or as a derivation of Sainte-Venture, a local martyr who died during the christianisation of the region.
+- Or a derivation of Sainte-Venture, a local martyr who died during the Christianisation of the region.

 In 1989 a huge fire devastated over 5,000 hectares of forests on the mountain range.